 Providing Emergency Eye Care Services in Richmond Hill

-We offer emergency services that require immediate and urgent eye care.
-If your eye is injured, don’t try to judge the severity of it.
-Immediately seek the opinion of an eye doctor to lessen the risk of hurting your vision.
+At Richmond Hill Optometric Clinic, we treat emergencies that require immediate and urgent eye care.
+If your eye is injured, don't try to judge the severity of it.
+Immediately seek the opinion of an eye doctor to lessen the risk of harming your vision.
 We understand ocular emergencies can arise at any time.

 Please call our Richmond Hill office at 905-883-1010 for further instructions.
 Use your best judgment.
 If you feel your vision issue is urgent, do not delay treatment — visit your nearest emergency treatment center.

 Red, Pink or Burning & Sore Eyes?

 We are ready to look after ALL of your eye care needs at our convenient Richmond Hill office.
 In addition to the services you already rely on us for, such as routine eye exams, contact lenses, designer frames, and eyeglasses — think of your optometrist first for:

 - treatment of "pink eye" and other bacterial infections